alistairgeorge/cybersecurity/README.md

 IPS typically record information related to observed events, notify security administrators of important observed events and produce reports.
 Many IPS can also respond to a detected threat by attempting to prevent it from succeeding.
 They use various response techniques, which involve the IPS stopping the attack itself, changing the security environment or changing the attack’s content.

+There are several techniques that intrusion prevention systems use to identify threats:

+- Signature-based: This method matches the activity to signatures of well-known threats.
+One drawback to this method is that it can only stop previously identified attacks and won’t be able to recognize new ones.

+- Anomaly-based: This method monitors for abnormal behavior by comparing random samples of network activity against a baseline standard.
+It is more robust than signature-based monitoring, but it can sometimes produce false positives.
+Some newer and more advanced intrusion prevention systems use artificial intelligence and machine learning technology to support anomaly-based monitoring.

+- Policy-based: This method is somewhat less common than signature-based or anomaly-based monitoring.
+It employs security policies defined by the enterprise and blocks activity that violates those policies.
+This requires an administrator to set up and configure security policies.

 **Comparison:**

 Intrusion prevention systems are contemplated as augmentation of Intrusion Detection Systems (IDS) because both IPS and IDS operate network traffic and system activities for malicious activity.

 When IDS detects intrusion it only alerts network administration while Intrusion Prevention System(IPS) blocks the malicious packets before it reaches to destination.

 ### 5. Programming Languages
 #### Python